abrepo-org/abrepo/README.md

 #  important to note host is "db" which is a docker-compose generated host variable
 #  so 'db' host is unknown when using 'docker run' or similar

-sudo docker-compose run web rake db:setup
+sudo docker-compose run -e RAILS_ENV=development web rake db:setup

 # fix permissions /tmp/db
 sudo chown -R $USER:$USER .